 The evaluation process begins with a referral from your family doctor or endocrinologist.
-You can initiate the process by contacting our referral coordinator at 800.543.8814.

-The coordinator will collect basic medical information, and our financial counselor will contact you to provide advice on basic financial questions and begin contact with your insurers.
+Or you can self-refer.
+Call, and the coordinator will collect basic medical information, and our financial counselor will contact you to provide advice on basic financial questions and begin contact with your insurers.